 In 1984, Don Bluth, Steven Spielberg and Universal Pictures united to create an animated film designed to rival the beauty of Bluth’s earlier effort, The Secret of NIMH.
 It would have been Universal’s first animated feature since 1965’s Pinocchio in Outer Space and Spielberg’s first animated film ever.
 The film was An American Tail, conceived by producer David Kirschner.

-Originally, Spielberg wanted an all-animal world like Disney’s Robin Hood, but Bluth showed him Disney’s The Rescuers and convinced him to make the animal world a hidden society amongst the human world; a format that was more successful theatrically than purely animal.
+Originally, Spielberg wanted an all-animal world like Disney’s Robin Hood, but Bluth showed him Disney’s The Rescuers and convinced him to make the animal world a hidden society amongst the human world; a format that was more successful theatrically.
 Bluth and Spielberg worked out incidents for the script that would be penned by Tony Geiss and Judy Freudberg, frequent contributors to Sesame Street and who had just completed the script for the film Follow That Bird.
 The main character of the film was a little mouse named Fievel, after Spielberg’s grandfather.
 Bluth was initially against the name, believing its foreign sound would put off American audiences, but a compromise was reached and Fievel was given the nickname “Filly.”

 While the script was being written, Bluth began developing the character designs.
 The look of Fievel was the most important, especially to Sears who had a large marketing campaign in place around the film.
 As nostalgia was at an all-time high amongst baby boomers, and being that there were so many mouse characters out there, Bluth decided to go retro and used the round and soft cuddly style that was prevalent around the time of Disney’s Snow White and the Seven Dwarfs.

 Bluth worked on the storyboards with assistance from Larry Leker and sent them over to Spielberg for changes or approval.
-During the production, Don Bluth Studio began using a valuable tool that would help trip their animating time: a video printer.
+During the production, Don Bluth Studio began using a valuable tool that would help trim their animating time: a video printer.
 By recording actions, they could print them out frame-by-frame to use as reference or, in some cases, a traceable guide.
 Unfortunately, any time benefits were lost when scenes constantly had to be approved by both Amblin Entertainment and Universal.
 They were also working with a significantly smaller budget than other animated features at the time (causing frequent disputes with the union), and Spielberg’s desire to incorporate as many songs as possible.
 In compromise, many scenes were trimmed or dropped and replaced with shorter ones, resulting in some errors and a jumbling in the overall narrative.
 Animation also had a tendency to come back needing fixing, and turnaround for overseas coloring was slower than expected.

 Finally, An American Tail came together for its preview screening in October of 1986, and was released theatrically on November 21st after a heavy marketing campaign by Universal.
 The film, set in 1885, followed the Mousekewitze family on their journey to a “cat-free” America.
 They were driven from their home in Shostka, Russia when Cossacks firebombed the house of the human family they lived with.
 Boarding a tramp steamer in Germany, the Mousekewitzes began their perilous journey to a new home when Fievel (Phillip Glasser) was washed overboard and seemingly lost at sea.
 Fievel ended up saved by a bottle and in America anyway, and set out to reunite with his family amongst the new perils his new country had to offer.